jay78-oon/linux-journal/bandit.md

 file ./*
 ```

-`file ./*` checks the type of every file in the directory.
+`file ./*` checks the type of every file in the directory

 Then: